 Not everyone will be supportive as it might trigger fear and anxiety in themselves that they are unaware of and worry about the relationship changing.
 What it boils down to is how important is it for you to no longer feel the way you are?

 Because you want to improve yourself but don’t know how or where to start.
-It helps you reintegrate back into your life and become fully functional again.
+It helps you reintegrate back into your life becoming fully functional again.

 Stepping into therapy requires you to be honest with yourself, as well as the therapist to get the best possible outcomes for you.
 You must want to go, otherwise, you will resist and block any improvements.